AmirShahid/Stitching/README.md

 ## Introduction

 In the Automated Medical Image Scanning, we have a significant issue with the moving camera position on the slide, thus the captured images is so likely to have overlapping fields with horizental and vertical adjacent images.
-We have developed a program in C++(due to its speed) which exports a DLL to be used in any project(example for C# is under Stitching_CSHARP) to concat images regarding to the Matching Common Templates among adjacent images.
+We have developed a program in C++(due to its performance) which exports a DLL to be used in any project(an example for C# is under Stitching_CSHARP) to concat images regarding to the Matching Common Templates among adjacent overlapping images.

 #### *Overlapping image samples before stitching*: